TuplexLanguage/tuplex/docs/syntax_intro.md

 ---
 ## Syntax Introduction

-(This is a fast syntax introduction which presumes the reader is familiar with programming in imperative languages.)
+(This is a quick syntax introduction which presumes the reader is familiar with programming in imperative languages.)

 Functions (and methods and lambdas) are defined using `()->`.